Techtonica/curriculum/projects/recipe-page/phase-3-bootstrap-prompt.md

 2. If your `.left` div is right along the left side of the screen, with no blank space as a buffer, go ahead and add `margin-left: 20px;` as a declaration in the `body` selector of `styles.css`.

 If something is really out of place, see if you can fix it by adjusting the margins or another aspect of the Box Model.
-If you can't figure it out after 20 minutes, ask Techtonica staff for guidance.

 When you're that you've properly linked to the Boostrap CSS CDN, run `git status`.
 Add and commit, making sure to write a descriptive commit message in the present tense, such as "Add Bootstrap CSS."

-> **PAUSE.** Obtain a code review from Techtonica staff.

 #### Part 2 - Add column classes to your divs to make the webpage responsive